Psycho (1960 film): Critical reception

 A critic who used the Mae Tinee pseudonym in the Chicago Daily Tribune wrote that "the old pro really poured it on in this production.
 I'm sure the wily Mr. Hitchcock had fun making this one.
 He used his camera with a sharp skill to achieve shock value the staring eye, the flowing blood, the sudden plunge of a knife.
-Audiences react much as they do on a high ride, giggling with nerves and excitement."
-In Buffalo, Jeanette Eichel of the Buffalo Evening News remarked that "Alfred Hitchcock, master of mystery, fuses fear and suspense in his shiver-and-shock show "Psycho" in the Paramount Theater.
+Audiences react much as they do on a high ride, giggling with nerves and excitement".
+In Buffalo, Jeanette Eichel of the Buffalo Evening News remarked that "Alfred Hitchcock, master of mystery, fuses fear and suspense in his shiver-and-shock show Psycho in the Paramount Theater.
 His pride is that he does not let an audience down by misleading it.
 His clues are honest and few persons guess the outcome.
-He especially asked in an epilogue that patrons not betray the ending."
-A more mixed review came courtesy of Marjory Adams of the Boston Daily Globe, who wrote that "it is far more macabre and mysterious than any of his previous full-length features.
+He especially asked in an epilogue that patrons not betray the ending".

+A more mixed review came courtesy of Marjory Adams of the Boston Daily Globe, who wrote that it "is far more macabre and mysterious than any of his previous full-length features.
 However, the settings are dreary and lack those magnificent backgrounds which Hitchcock employed so effectively in North by Northwest, Vertigo and To Catch a Thief.
 Perhaps the old mystery master has been more influenced in Psycho by his television programs than by his own classics such as 39 Steps and Notorious.
 However, he gives the audience its money's worth.
-You see two murders committed, with accompanying core and grisly details.
-There are so many shocks the theater might be connected to an electric battery."
-Helen Bower of the Detroit Free Press was appalled by the film, opening her article by writing, "Gee, whiz, Mr. Hitchcock!
+You see two murders committed, with accompanying gore and grisly details.
+There are so many shocks the theater might be connected to an electric battery".

+Helen Bower of the Detroit Free Press was appalled by the film, opening her article by writing: "Gee, whiz, Mr. Hitchcock!
 Stick to making pictures like North by Northwest, instead of one like Psycho at the Palms Theater, will you, huh?
 So okay, Psycho gets some nervous laughter and a couple of yips of shock from the audience.
-But when even the great Hitchcock tries to make visual the dark side of star Anthony Perkins psychopathic personality, the effect is ridiculous.
+But when even the great Hitchcock tries to make visual the dark side of star Anthony Perkin's psychopathic personality, the effect is ridiculous.
 Perhaps the get-up would be the only thing a young man in Perkins' state of mind could produce.
-All the same it makes this phase of Hitch's horror movie look laughably corny."
+All the same, it makes this phase of Hitch's horror movie look laughably corny".
+Glenn C. Pullen of the Cleveland Plain Dealer praised the performances of Leigh and Perkins, opening his review by writing that "if the movie theater business has any ills, according to 'Doctor' Alfred Hitchcock's diagnosis, they can be cured promptly by some blood-letting horrors, a healthy shot of mystery juice, and a chilling bath in bizarre melodrama.
+This whimsical prescription by the old master of suspense films again proved to be eminently correct in the case of his long-heralded Psycho".
+Francis Melrose of the Rocky Mountain News praised Leigh's and Perkins' performances and called the film "a shocker that hits you like a pile driver.
+You most likely will be stunned and reeling as you come out of the theater".